Shingles

 Shingles symptoms occur in the area of skin that is supplied by the affected nerve fibres.
 Occasionally, two or three nerves next to each other are affected.
 Very rarely, shingles can cause more widespread infection, or can affect both sides of the body, but this usually only occurs in people with a weakened immune system.

-The most commonly involved nerves are those supplying the skin of the chest or tummy (abdomen).
+The most commonly involved nerves are those supplying the skin of the chest or abdomen.
 The upper face (including the eye) is also a common site.

 Pain

 The pain usually appears in a band around the body, usually on one side only.
-It can be anywhere on the body, depending on which nerve is affected.
+Where the pain is felt depends on which nerve is affected.
 The pain can range from mild to severe.
 The pain may be constant, dull, burning, or gnawing in nature.
-In addition, or instead, you may have sharp and stabbing pains that come and go.
-The affected area of skin is usually tender.
+Some people describe sharp and stabbing pains that come and go.
+The affected area of skin may be tender.

 Rash

-The shingles rash typically appears 2-3 days after the pain begins.
-Red blotches and quickly change into itchy fluid-filled blisters.
-The rash looks like chickenpox but only appears on the band of skin supplied by the affected nerve.
+The shingles rash starts off looking like red blotches (they may often be mistaken for insect bites initially) and quickly changes into itchy fluid-filled blisters.
+The individual spots look like chicken pox spots but are often closer together and can appear more angry looking.
+The rash only appears on the band of skin supplied by the affected nerve.
 New blisters may appear for up to a week.

 The soft tissues under and around the rash may become swollen for a while due to inflammation caused by the virus.
 The blisters then dry up, form scabs and gradually fade away.
 Slight scarring may occur where the blisters have been.